T0M0F/NoteApp/README.md

-# Mobile Version of Boostnote
+# Mobile Version of Boostnote (Development paused)

 > *A markdown editor for iOS and Android*